helloworld3200/dfm-bot/README.md

 # dfm-bot
 A bot for Dr Frost Maths.
-Either copy JS into into elements or copy script.
+In progress, when finished install the extension from releases.